 - Lean forward when trying to poop.
-One may use a piece of clean tissue paper or sanitary napkin in order to press firmly but gently on one’s stitches while one is trying to poop.
+One may use a piece of clean tissue paper or a sanitary napkin in order to press firmly but gently on one’s stitches while one is trying to poop.

 - Try gentle pelvic floor exercises.
 This will no doubt help strengthen one’s pelvic muscles but remember not to strain and to just go for gentle holds as well as pushes during the first weeks.

 - Drink lots of water.
 This will also help soften one’s stool, making them easier to pass.

 - Eat foods that are no doubt high in fiber.
 This will also definitely ensure that one’s stool is soft and easy to pass.